terrajobst/AspNetCore.Docs.it-it/aspnetcore/fundamentals/http-requests.md

 [!code-csharp[](http-requests/samples/3.x/HttpClientFactorySample/Pages/TypedClient.cshtml.cs?name=snippet1&highlight=11-14,20)]

-La configurazione di un client tipizzato può essere specificata durante la registrazione in `Startup.ConfigureServices`, anziché nel costruttore del client tipizzato:
+The configuration for a typed client can be specified during registration in `Startup.ConfigureServices`, rather than in the typed client's constructor:

 [!code-csharp[](http-requests/samples/3.x/HttpClientFactorySample/Startup.cs?name=snippet4)]

-Il `HttpClient` può essere incapsulato all'interno di un client tipizzato.
-Anziché esporla come proprietà, definire un metodo che chiama l'istanza di `HttpClient` internamente:
+The `HttpClient` can be encapsulated within a typed client.
+Rather than exposing it as a property, define a method which calls the `HttpClient` instance internally:

 [!code-csharp[](http-requests/samples/3.x/HttpClientFactorySample/GitHub/RepoService.cs?name=snippet1&highlight=4)]

-Nel codice precedente, il `HttpClient` viene archiviato in un campo privato.
-L'accesso alla `HttpClient` è dal metodo public `GetRepos`.
+In the preceding code, the `HttpClient` is stored in a private field.
+Access to the `HttpClient` is by the public `GetRepos` method.

 ### <a name="generated-clients"></a>Client generati

-`IHttpClientFactory` può essere usato in combinazione con librerie di terze parti, ad esempio il [refitting](https://github.com/paulcbetts/refit).
+`IHttpClientFactory` can be used in combination with third-party libraries such as [Refit](https://github.com/paulcbetts/refit).
 Refit è una libreria REST per .NET.
 Converte le API REST in interfacce live.
 Un'implementazione dell'interfaccia viene generata dinamicamente da `RestService`, usando `HttpClient` per effettuare le chiamate HTTP esterne.

 Per rappresentare l'API esterna e la relativa risposta vengono definite un'interfaccia e una risposta: